✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 NINE NIGHTS, NINE BEDSN1N2N3N4N5N6N7N8N9London hotel · 03–07 OctEdinburgh hotel · 08–10 OctAirport hotel · 11 Oct9 nights, 9 confirmed beds — no gaps, no overlaps

-Flights that bracket the trip
+Flights that bracket the plan — held, not bought

 TRIP COST (ESTIMATE)Flights ₹58kHotels ₹63kTrains ₹9kDaily spend ₹40kFUNDS SHOWN₹4.2 lakh in savingstrip total ≈ ₹1.7 lakh — comfortably inside the funds